 Who should consider Awake Tummy Tuck?

-- Women who have a moderate to large amount of loose skin in their abdomens after childbirth.
+- Women after childbirth who have a moderate to a large amount of loose or sagging skin on their stomachs.

-- Women or men who have a large amount of loose abdominal skin after weight loss or aging.
+- Women or men after weight loss or aging who have a moderate to a large amount of loose or sagging skin on their stomachs.

-- Women or men who have gained weight in their abdomen and have a moderate or large amount of extra skin present.
+- Women or men who have gained weight in their stomachs and have a moderate or large amount of extra skin in the area that they would like to reduce.

-- Women or men who do not like how the lower part of their tops or upper part of their pants fit.
+- Women or men who do not like the way their blouses or shirts fit.

 Those who are NOT good candidates for Awake Tummy Tuck are:

-- Women or men who are greatly overweight and should consider diet or weight loss surgery first.
+- Women or men who are or should be considering significant weight loss via diet or weight loss surgery.

-- Women or men with a moderate amount of abdominal fat that and minimal loose skin that could be improved with liposuction alone.
+- Women or men with stomach fat or loose skin that could be improved with liposuction and SmartLipo alone.

-- Women or men with a small amount of loose skin for which other procedures would produce good results.
+- Women or men with a small amount of loose skin on their stomach for which other non-invasive skin tightening would give the desired results.
+See our page on non-invasive skin tightening Skin Tightening

 Is the Avelar Tummy Tuck Right For Me?